ERP · Saskatoon

 How to choose a developer in Saskatoon

 Pick a team that has shipped data-heavy integration, not just CRUD apps.
 Ask them to model your hardest case live: 40 farms, mixed telemetry formats, reconciled to grower invoices.
 A serious shop will ask about assay grades and harvest settlement before it quotes; a weak one will quote an ERP licence and a logo.
 Confirm they can sync cleanly to your chosen finance ERP and that someone owns the ingestion layer when a field-sensor vendor changes its export mid-season.
-Adjacent systems worth scoping together: an inventory management system for grade tracking, business intelligence dashboards for the research reporting, and supply chain software if you move product to port.
+Adjacent systems worth scoping together: an inventory management system for grade tracking, business intelligence (BI) dashboards for the research reporting, and supply chain software if you move product to port.

 Red flags when hiring (and what to ask instead)